Farting (flatulence)

 • you've lost weight without trying

-• there's blood in your poo
+• there's blood or mucus in your poo

 What causes excessive or smelly farts